In this tutorial, we will demonstrate the setting-up for Antminer S5+(8.9TH @ 3436w) bitcoin miner.

 - Power on the miner.
 (Important: If you use several PSUs for the miner, you should power on the PSU which is connected to the 6pin port beside the controller finally.
 In our test, we used a CORSAIR 850w PSU to connect to the port beside the controller (and also the other two ports on the miner).
 So at first, we power on all the other PSUs, then power on this one.)

 - Then, the fan will work loudly.
 After about 1 minute, the fan will slow down.

 - Wait for 1~5 minutes.
 The fan will work loudly again.
 (In our test, the Antminer S5+ needs more time than Antminer S5 to connect itself to the network.)

 - Then, use software to scan the IP of the miner.
 For how to scan the IP of the miner, check here: here

 - Then you can log in the miner with the IP you just scanned and configure the mining account.
 (The username and the password are all “root”)

 - In the “Miner Configuration“, configure your mining pool address, mining account, miner password etc. And click “Save & Apply”.

-- If the miner never start mining (The “Speed” on the miner status page are 0), please try to reset the miner.
-(By click “System” –> “Upgrade” –> “reset”)
+- If the miner doesn’t start mining (the “Speed” on the miner status page shows 0), reset the miner by clicking “System” –> “Upgrade” –> “reset”